-October marks Breast Cancer Awareness Month, and with that, we've compiled a guide on signs, symptoms and the importance of self-examination.
+October marks the arrival of Breast Cancer Awareness Month, and with that, we've compiled a guide on signs, symptoms and the importance of self-examination.

 More than 2,600 Irish women are diagnosed with breast cancer every year and figures suggest we have a one in 12 chance of developing the disease in our lifetime.